opendatacube/governance/governance.md

 Anyone can be a Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Google+, Hackpad, Gitter chat rooms and mailing lists.
+Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Slack, Google Groups, and mailing lists.
 The foundation of Project participation is openness and transparency.

 There are also many other Contributors listed in the logs of other repositories of